 Also of interest is that Long Valley has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Long Valley is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Because of many things, Long Valley is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Long Valley really has some of the features that families look for when choosing a good community to raise children.
 Is Long Valley perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Long Valley are among the most well-educated in the nation: 40.02% of adults in Long Valley have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+The citizens of Long Valley are very well educated compared to the average community in the nation: 39.75% of adults in Long Valley have a bachelor's degree or even advanced degree.

 The most common language spoken in Long Valley is English.
 Other important languages spoken here include Spanish and Vietnamese.